Air Operations Branch

 The Air Operations Branch (Branche des opérations aériennes) is a personnel branch of the Canadian Forces (CF).
-All members of the branch wear air force uniform.
+All members of the branch wear the air force uniform.

 Training

 Royal Canadian Air Force Academy

 The Royal Canadian Air Force Academy (RCAF Academy) at CFB Borden provides leadership and management training and imparts leadership and management techniques.
 The role of the RCAF Academy is to broaden awareness of Royal Canadian Air Force heritage and to develop general service knowledge and professional attributes.
 The school offers the Basic Air Environmental Qualification (BAEQ), Primary Leadership Qualification (PLQ), Primary Air Environmental Qualification (PAEQ), Intermediate Air Environmental Qualification (IAEQ), and Senior Air Supervisor (SAS) courses.
 The RCAF Academy is also responsible for the design (AEQ) Courses.

 Canadian Forces School of Aerospace Control Operations

 The Canadian Forces School of Aerospace Control Operations (CFSACO) in Cornwall, Ontario, offers a range of basic and specialty courses and conversion training to aerospace control officers and aerospace control operators.
 The CFSACO mainly carries out training in military air traffic control, and air defence.
 Military members are trained to become either air traffic controller/operators or air weapons controller/operators.